-Candidates (or their agent) must notify the ECQ of their dedicated campaign bank account details within 5 business days of announcing their intention to be a candidate in the election.
+The agent of a registered political party must notify the ECQ of the party's dedicated campaign bank account details within 5 business days of endorsing a candidate.

-If any account details change, the ECQ must be notified within 5 business days.
+If any account details change, the agent must notify the ECQ within 5 business days.

-Bank account details can be provided or updated in the ECQ's Self Service Portal.
+Bank account details can be provided and updated through the ECQ's Political Party Self Service Portal.